-A statement of cash flows has not been presented as Aveanna Healthcare Holdings Inc. did not have any cash as of or for the fiscal years ended December 31, 2022 and January 1, 2022.
+A statement of cash flows has not been presented as Aveanna Healthcare Holdings Inc. did not have any cash as of or for the years ended January 1, 2022, January 2, 2021, and December 28, 2019.

 Note to Condensed Financial Statements of Registrant (Parent Company Only)